-Corporate governance information including details of board members and other key personnel.
+Corporate governance information including details of board or governing body members and other key personnel.
 This will also include an explanation of the internal structure of the authority and how the structure relates to roles and responsibilities.
+For CCGs, this will also include details of the general practices who are members of the CCG.

-• Lists of and information relating to key organisations

-with which the authority works in partnership
+• Lists of and information relating to key organisations with which the authority works in partnership